Unicorn-TAF/docs/_docs/migration/migration-to-taf-v4.md

 1. **Obsolete code removal**: Removed legacy `Logger`, `TrxCrteator`, `IsPositiveMatcher`

-2. **API Changes**: Some of the API methods have been changed in part of taf events.
+2. **API Changes**: Some of the API methods have been changed in part of TAF events.
 You will need to update your code to use the new API methods.

 ### Migration Steps